 Avoid Form over Function

 While a great design is certainly important, your message matters more.
-It took me 25 years as a graphic designer to finally accept the fact that words come first.
-(Luckily, I also write.)
+The words come first.
 Most great web experiences strike the right balance between words and pictures to communicate.
 If your message doesn’t connect emotionally with the audience, you’ll risk losing them before they convert to prospects.
 If it’s too brief, they’ll become bored or, worse yet, won’t be able to make an informed decision.
 If it’s too wordy, they’ll lose patience and move on.
 If it’s all about you, guess what?
 Prospects don’t care about you until they know that you care about them.

 Clever animations, embedded videos and other effects can positively enhance the user experience.
 But they should be used with discretion and never at the expense of functionality.
 Having glitz for the sake of having it can become more distracting than anything.